yrccondor/wp-webauthn/readme.txt

 == Description ==

-**This plugin supports English(default language), Simplified Chinese and German currently.**
+**This plugin supports English(default language), Simplified Chinese, Traditional Chinese (Hong Kong), Traditional Chinese (Taiwan) & German (not finished) currently.**

 WebAuthn is a new way for you to authenticate in web.
 It helps you replace your passwords with devices like USB Keys, fingerprint scanners, Windows Hello compatible cameras, FaceID/TouchID and more.
+Using WebAuthn, you can login to your a website with a glance or touch.

 When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.**